file-format/Products/content/en/word-processing/cpp/duckx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Insert Table inside Word DOCX File</h2>
 <p>DuckX library gives developers the capability to insert tables into a Word DOCX Document inside C++ applications.
-MS Word tables play a very important role in laying out well-formatted data.
+MS Word tables play a important role in laying out well-formatted data.
 Tables are a good way of presenting data in rows and columns.
-They are very simple to insert and manipulate in Word files.</p>
+They are simple to insert and manipulate in Word files.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}